 Most vegetables used in Japanese cooking can easily be grown at home.
-I’ve compiled 16 Japanese vegetables you can grow at home.
+I’ve compiled 16 Japanese vegetables, many of which I grow each year.

 My wife is Japanese so when I first started growing food, it was natural to try and grow some vegetables she was used to cooking with.